 Currently each institution has set their own qualifying scores for the MoGEA based in part on the performance of the first group of students who completed this assessment.
 Each institution will continue to set and maintain their own qualifying scores for the 2013-14, 2014-15, and 2015-16 academic years.
 Once students have "met" the qualifying scores at the institution level, this requirement will be met even if their scores are lower than the established state scores which will be set in August 2016.
 Individuals who take the test after August 1, 2016 will need to meet the established state qualifying scores.

 What if I took the C-Base Exam?

-Students who passed all sections of the C-Base with a 265 or higher can use those scores to be admitted to Teacher Education and will not need to take the MoGEA.
-Students with deficiencies other than C-Base have until December 31, 2016 to use the C-Base for admission.
+Students who passed all sections of the C-Base with a 265 or higher can use those scores to be admitted to Teacher Education until December 31, 2016.
 After that date, C-Base scores will expire.
 Students who did not pass all sections of C-Base with at least a 265 will need to take all 5 sections of the MoGEA per DESE rule.
 Missouri State is unable to combine passed sections of the C-Base and MoGEA for admission to Teacher Education.
 Once a student meets all criteria and is admitted to Teacher Education whether it's with the C-Base or MoGEA, that admission will not expire.

 When would I take the MoGEA?